nzfarhad/AFG_MSNA_19_Analysis/README.md

 # AFG analysis

-This repository contains the 2019 mult-sector needs assessment of Afghanistan conducted by REACH.
+This repository contains the 2019 Afghanistan MSNA conducted by REACH.
 The repository contains:
 inputs - for data inputs
 outputs - for final data outputs